funky81/pimatic-ipcamera/README.md

 then you have to add your devices into your config.json based on these schema

     {
-      "id" : "ID of your camera",
+      "id": "ID of your camera",
+      "name": "Name of your camera",
       "class": "IpCameraDevice",
-      "name": "Name of your camera",
+      "cameraUrl": "URL from your camera",
       "filename": "Filename",
-      "cameraUrl": "URL from your camera",
       "refresh": Snapshot refresh
     },